Tech-TTGames/Tickets-Plus/README.md

 9. Copy your _main_ guild ID and paste it into config.json under "dev_guild_id".
 This will enable the dev commands in your server.
 (Reqired)
 10. Start your bot!
 Use `poetry run start` or after activating venv (if present) `python3 /tickets_plus/`
     - Probably add a background service that will restart the bot on boot. _I use systemd for my bots._
+11. Finally send `<bot ping> sync` in the bot's DMs to sync / commands.

 ### Database Documentation